heartstchr/heartstchr.github.io/docs/projects/index.md

         software: "Web",
         features: [
             {
-                name:'Create campaign for call'
+                name:'Create a campaign for the call'
             },
             {
-                name:'Create bundel of campaigns for call'
+                name:'Create a bundle of campaigns for the call' },
-            },
             {
                 name:'Buy local & toll-free numbers'
             },
             {
-                name:'Call Recording and Off Hour Call Handling' },
+                name:'Call Recording and Off-Hour Call Handling'
+            },
             {
-                name:'Funnel to redirect the call based on the multi level IVR' },
+                name:'Funnel to redirect the call based on the multi-level IVR' },
             {
-                name:'Report of bundel, CDR, and offer based on hour, week and geo location' },
+                name:'Report of bundle, CDR, and offer based on hour, week, and geolocation' },
             {
-                name:'Dashboard to get bird eye view'
+                name:'Dashboard to get a birds-eye view'
             },
             {
-                name:'Google Adwords API integration'
+                name:'Google AdWords API integration'
             },
             {
-                name:'User autherisation based on role'
+                name:'User authorization based on role'
             },
         ],
         org: "Mobistreak",